codeconscious/rails-blog/README.md

-# Ruby on Rails Blog
+# Rails Blog

-This blog runs on Ruby v3.1.2.
+This blog runs on Ruby v3.1.2 and Rails 7.0.3.

-To run it from the terminal, run `bin/rails server`.
+Run it from the terminal using `bin/rails server`.

-To run tests, run `rsync`.
+## Testing

+Run the tests using `rsync`.